LeKarimDerradji/bare-os/README.md

-# Operating-System written in Rust
+# An Operating-System written in Rust

 To deepen my understanding of computer science and Rust, I am building an operating system.